koyuspace/koyuos/README.md

 ## Poweroff/Reboot

-Add yourself to the power group and add the following line to the `/etc/sudoers` file:
+Add yourself to the power and video groups and add the following lines to the `/etc/sudoers` file:

 ```
 %power ALL=(ALL) NOPASSWD: /sbin/poweroff, /sbin/reboot, /sbin/shutdown
+%video ALL=(ALL) NOPASSWD: /bin/light
 ```